Trackage/trip/README.md

 ## TODO

 - **Probability image**.
-The SGAT (and tripEstimation) packages have functions for dealing with spatial track summaries that are atomized to the level of each time step, this would be a good feature to replace the existing tripGrid function.
+The SGAT (and tripEstimation) packages have functions for dealing with spatial track summaries that are atomized to the level of each time step.
+There are methods for combining summaries from multiple tracks and for casting arbitrary durations (by sum) to standard image structures.
+This would be a good feature to replace the existing tripGrid function by storing the individual grid summaries for each implicit line segment.